ibm-cloud-docs/openshift/openshift_network_cluster.md

 9. Move networking services to the new VLANs.
 The networking services in your cluster are still bound to the old VLAN because their IP addresses are from a subnet on that VLAN.
   * Routers: Because routers cannot be moved across VLANs, you can instead [create router services on the new VLANs and delete router services on the old VLANs](/docs/openshift?topic=openshift-openshift_routes#migrate-router-vlan).
-  * Ingress ALBs (OpenShift version 3.11 only): Because ALBs cannot be moved across VLANs, you can instead [create ALBs on the new VLANs and disable ALBs on the old VLANs](/docs/openshift?topic=openshift-ingress-manage#migrate-alb-vlan).
+  * Ingress ALBs ({{site.data.keyword.openshiftshort}} version 3.11 only): Because ALBs cannot be moved across VLANs, you can instead [create ALBs on the new VLANs and disable ALBs on the old VLANs](/docs/containers?topic=containers-ingress#migrate-alb-vlan).

 10. Optional: If you no longer need the subnets on the old VLANs, you can [remove them](/docs/openshift?topic=openshift-subnets#remove-subnets).